 necessarily assure progress, but progress implacably requires change.
 Education

 is essential to change, for education creates both new wants and the ability to

--- Henry Steele Commager
+satisfy them. -- Henry Steele Commager

 we cannot afford to settle

 for being just average; we must leran as much as we can to be the best that we

 can.
 The key word is education -- education with maximum effort.
 Without it, we

 cannot be in charge of ourselves or anyone else. -- Bill

 be less concerned with sophistication than compassion.
 It must recognize the hazards